Macon County, Georgia: Politics

+Macon County is a longtime Democratic stronghold.
+The last Republican to win the county was Nixon in 1972, and since then it has been won by Democrats by comfortable margins.
+After 1972, no Republican, until Donald Trump in 2024, was able to reach even 40% of the vote.

 In popular culture

 Macon County has been an important setting for season 4 of AMC's hit TV show, The Walking Dead.Macon County was a shooting place for the 2013 movie, The Hunger Games: Catching Fire.

+The Mountain Goats reference Macon County, Georgia in their song, "Going to Georgia".